jokla/rov_vs/README.md

 # Subscribers:
 * Intrinsic camera parameters `sensor_msgs::CameraInfo`
-* Pose of the target: `geometry_msgs::Polygon`
+* Pose of the target: `geometry_msgs::PoseStamped`
 * Status of the detection: `std_msgs::Int8`

 # Publisher:
 * Command velocities in `std_msgs::Float32MultiArray.h`

-A Posed-Based Visual Servoing is implemented to follow an object.
+A Posed-Based Visual Servoing is implemented to track an object.

-The degrees of freedom that are controlled are Vx, Vy and Wz.
+The degrees of freedom that are controlled are Vx, Vy and  Vz.

 For the Visual Servoing I used ViSP: https://visp.inria.fr/